iganev/handlebars-concat/README.md

 {{#concat s arr obj separator=", " distinct=true}}{{label}}{{/concat}}
 ```

-Result: One, Two, Three, Four
+Result: `One, Two, Three, Four`

+---

 Where `s` is `"One"`, `arr` is `["One", "Two"]` and `obj` is `{"key0":{"label":"Two"},"key1":{"label":"Three"},"key2":{"label":"Four"}}`